jtejedera/nodejs-api/README.md

 Simple Node.JS Project.
 It include tests, generated documentation using apiDoc (https://apidocjs.com/), Docker file and Docker Compose.

 IMPORTANT: You need a Redis server running.
-Default config in ./config/config.js.
+Default config in ./config/config.js or use Docker to run both, API and Redis server.

 ## API Documentation
 Open the API documentation Index file.